filamentphp/filament/packages/admin/docs/07-notifications.md

 Instead of enabling database notifications inside the notifications package, you must enable it for the admin panel specifically.

-First, you must [publish the configuration file](installation#publishing-configuration) for the package.
+First, you must [publish the configuration file](installation#publishing-configuration) for the admin panel.

+Now, enable database notifications:

 ```php
 'database_notifications' => [